 For most knives, it's always a good idea to use a pinch grip.
 This means that you will choke up on the handle somewhat and pinch the blade between your thumb and forefinger.
 This allows for a light grip offering good control and preventing your hand and arm from fatigue.
 Always make sure to use the claw method with your other hand that is controlling the food.

 It comes down to what is better for the user.
 There are pros and cons for both.
-High-carbon steels take a keener edge, sharpen easier (if maintained on a stone regularly), and have impeccable edge retention.
+Carbon steels take a keener edge, sharpen easier (if maintained on a stone regularly), and have impeccable edge retention.
 But, the blade surface is very reactive to anything with an acidic pH.
 It takes a higher level of care and maintenance.
 Stainless steel knives don't require as much attention because they are resistant to rust and tarnishing.
 They do require sharpening more frequently.

 Weight is not an indication of the quality of a knife.
 A heavy kitchen knife will be great for cutting large, tough vegetables, so you may want to have one weighty blade in your set.
 It is important that you handle a large selection of knives when you are considering your purchase.
 Choose the one that has the right amount of weight behind it to suit the way that you cook.
+Check out our Knife Buyer's Guide for a more guided process.

 If treated correctly, any well-crafted knife will last a lifetime and can be handed down as an heirloom.
 What this means is never put knives in the dish washing machine.
 Simply use the knife, wash the knife with warm, soapy water and then dry it before putting it away.
 Also, never use a knife like a screwdriver or a hammer.
 Don't mistreat the knife and use it for things that it's not intended for, like cracking open coconuts or hacking at can lids.